mabyre/mabyre.github.io/error/readme.md

 ## Jekyll is an error

 Jekyll is a big error, why use Jekyll ?
-Is the question I ask me now for hours.
+Is the question I'm asking me now for hours.

 Ok now we have a usable way to navigate into site but this is by hand.
 Every support should be carry from Jekyll just don't work.